jagrosh/discord-guides/server-admin/server-best-practices.md

 3. Server icon
     - Make it convey your brand or the brand/community your server represents
     - Inside jokes aren't great - new users don't understand
-    - Should not contain inside jokes, funsny pictures, or anything random
+    - Should not contain inside jokes, funny pictures, or anything random
 4. AFK Channel settings
     - Create an AFK channel and set the timeout to 30 minutes
 5. Verification level